freeskylier/lier/Emailing-lantern-logs.md

 `~/.lantern/logs`

-The directory should have files in it like `java.log`, `installer.log` and others.
-Zip up the whole directory in to a single zip file.
-Sometimes it may only contain java.log, which is the most important file.
+The directory should have files in it like `lantern.log`, `lantern.log.1`, etc. Zip up the whole directory into a single zip file.
+Sometimes it may only contain `lantern.log`, which is the most recent log file.
 You can zip it to be smaller, or just send it as is.

-Attach the zip or the java log file to an email sent to team@getlantern.org.
+Attach the zip or the log file to an email sent to team@getlantern.org.
 Let us know if you would like to use pgp to encrypt your email and we can provide our public key.